Survey Results: Close Calls While Scuba Diving

 • 2.5%: hypoxia (low oxygen levels in the blood)

-We could discuss each one of these types of incident, but there is one that grabs my attention.
-About one diver out of four has experienced an unplanned separation that ended up in a solo ascent.
+We could discuss each one of these types of incidents, but there is one that grabs my attention.
+Approximately one diver out of four has experienced an unplanned separation that resulted in a solo ascent.
 So much for relying on the buddy system!
 There is certainly value in being self-reliant.

 What factors do you think contributed to the close call(s) you have experienced?